 10. A Friendly Face Helps

 Look for a familiar face in the audience.
 Fixate your attention to that person and imagine that you’re just singing only to them.
-You’ll soon have confidence to turn your attention to the other people and not be anxious when singing on a stage.
+You’ll soon have the confidence to turn your attention to the other people and not be anxious when singing on a stage.

 Being anxious is just an obstacle towards becoming what you’ve always wanted to be- a professional singer.
 These helpful tips will help build up confidence, lessen anxiety and show you that singing is a fun experience!
 Enjoying yourself is the first step towards unlocking your true singing potential.
 You won’t be as scared and the singing experience becomes much more pleasurable!